dr-matt-smith/karate-grading-prep-2022/05_ GREEN6kyu_to_PURPLE5kyu.md

   - Defence: Soto Uke (outside block) then Gyaku Tsuki
 - Kumite 6:
   - Attack: Mai Geri Chudan (front snap kick middle)
-  - Defence: step to side with Gedan Barai (low block) then Gyaku Tsuki
+  - Defence: step to inside of kick with Gedan Barai (low block) then Gyaku Tsuki
-     - NOTE: quickly move right leg towards left, then step out with right leg into Zenkutsu Dachi
+    - so very quick right-foot-to-rileftght, then stepping back with left leg into Zenkutsu Dachi